The Week Ahead - 1/12/24

 In terms of how markets are handled earnings beats & misses for 3Q, looking 2 days before to 2 days after an earnings release, Factset saw beats rewarded more than average at +1.6% vs 5yr avg of +1%, and misses punished more than average (-3.1% vs 5yr avg of -2.3%).

-Materials (+25.8% up from +16.8% two weeks ago) now with the largest upside seen by analysts followed by Health Care (+23.0% (up from +19.7% two wks ago and +13.1% five weeks ago before the “Kennedy” selloff)), while Consumer Discr remains as the sector expected to see the smallest price increase (+4.1% up from -3.3% two weeks ago (the first negative in over a year)).
+Materials (+23.8% down from +25.8% last week) remains with the largest upside seen by analysts followed by Health Care (+20.0% (down from 20% last week but up from +13.1% six weeks ago before the “Kennedy” selloff)), while Consumer Discr remains as the sector expected to see the smallest price increase (+5.1% up though from -3.3% three weeks ago (the first negative in over a year)).

-As a reminder the last 20 yrs they have been on avg +6.9% too high, but note they underestimated it five of the past six years (including 2024 unless the SPX crashes).
+As a reminder the last 20 yrs they have been on avg +6.3% too high, but note they underestimated it five of the past six years (including 2024).

-Energy (63%), Communication Services (62%), and Information Technology (62%) sectors have the highest percentages of Buy ratings, while Consumer Staples (40%) has the lowest percentages of Buy ratings.
+Energy (63%), Communication Services (62%), and Information Technology (62%) sectors have the highest percentages of Buy ratings, while Consumer Staples (41%) has the lowest percentage of Buy ratings.
 Industrials and Utilities have the most sell ratings (8%).

 And some other earnings stuff: